vannoppen/django-thumbs/README.md

 # django-thumbs

-This has become a branch off of the original thumbs project.
+This has become a branch off of the original thumbs project adding in South support and a few other nice improvements.
 If you are looking for the original django-thumbs project you can find it on [Google Code][1].

 [1]: http://code.google.com/p/django-thumbs/ "django-thumbs on Google Code"